As open source

 You only need a few lines to run a model.
 Look at the simulation examples

-OpenSIMPLY as modeling software offers two styles of computer simulation: block simulation
+The OpenSIMPLY as a simulation modeling software offers two subsystems which provide the discrete-event simulation

 Any simulation block can be extended in terms of parameters and functionality.

-The user may create more faster simulation models.
-Even the models in Simula with some adaptation can run with OpenSIMPLY.
+Even the models in the Simula programming language (with some adaptation) can be run with OpenSIMPLY.

 Learn more about the simulation styles

-OpenSIMPLY implements global, selective and deferred statistics gathering
+The OpenSIMPLY provides global, selective and deferred statistics gathering

-The last one allows the user to take into account the steady state of the model to prevent significant decrease in the accuracy of the results.
+The latter mode allows the user to take into account the steady state of the model in order to avoid a significant decrease in the accuracy of the results.

-Project provides full flexibility to describe the behavior of the model using dynamic model
+The project provides full flexibility to describe the behavior of the model providing the dynamic model

-Blocks may be relocated during the simulation, and a model can change its configuration on runtime.
+The blocks may be relocated during the simulation, so the model configuration can be changed on runtime.

 Areas of use

-For an acceptable error (for a given confidence interval), the number of entities (objects) in the simulation model should be large enough to run, especially for complex systems.
+For an acceptable error of the simulation results, the number of entities in the model should be large enough to run, especially for complex systems.

-Therefore, the simulation software should work very fast (and, of course, correctly) so that you do not have to wait a few days to get the results.
+Therefore, the simulation software should run very fast so that you don't have to wait years to get results.

-Flexible formatted output of OpenSIMPLY is suitable for both approximation tables and visualization. learn more
+Built-in flexible formatted output is suitable for both approximation tables and visualization.
+Learn more

-The project was originally developed for traffic analysis with a clear and simple modeling ideology.
+Initially, the project was developed for traffic analysis with a clear and simple modeling ideology.

-With OpenSIMPLY a fairly complex and large networks can be simulated as well.
+A fairly complex and large networks can be simulated with OpenSIMPLY as well.